 Review process startup commands and configuration files to be applied

 Distribute configuration files by creating any necessary files and directories on all cluster hosts—that is, deploy the cluster as presently configured

 The Deploy Cluster screen is shown here:

-To the right of the process tree are two information panels, the upper panel showing the startup command or commands needed to start the selected process.
+This screen also contains two information panels, one showing the startup command or commands needed to start the selected process.
 (For some processes, more than one command may be required—for example, if initialization is necessary.)
-The lower panel shows the contents of the configuration file, if any, for the given process; currently, the management node process is only type of process having a configuration file.
+The other panel shows the contents of the configuration file, if any, for the given process; currently, the management node process is only type of process having a configuration file.
 Other process types are configured using command-line parameters when starting the process, or by obtaining configuration information from the management nodes as needed in real time.

-Three buttons are located immediately below the process tree.
-These are labelled as and perform the functions described in the following list:
+This screen also contains three buttons, labelled as and performing the functions described in the following list:

 Starting these processes may take some time.
 If the estimated time to completion is too large, the installer provides an opportunity to cancel or to continue of the startup procedure.
 A progress bar indicates the current status of the startup procedure, as shown here: